 Matters that should not, as a general rule, be brought to Cabinet include:

-- matters concerning the day to day management of a portfolio that have been delegated to a department
+- matters concerning the day to day management of a portfolio that have been delegated to an agency

 - operational (non-policy) statutory functions